biocore/qiime/doc/doc_analysis_parameters.rst

 	-t THRESHOLD, `-`-threshold=THRESHOLD [Default: None]

 		This is the threshold under which to consider something absent.
 This should only be used if you have numerical data that should be converted to present or absent based on a threshold.
-This should be "None" when testing categorical data.
+This should be "None" when testing categorical data or when using the correlation test.

 **Output:**